Sigma (Overwatch): Design

-Sigma stands roughly 8 ft tall.
+Sigma stands roughly 8 feet tall.
+His outfit consists of a jumpsuit that leaves his toes and heel exposed; grey and black armor plating across his hips and torso, with turquoise armor on his upper chest.
+His shoulders and arms are covered in large green spiked shoulder pads and gauntlets, with the later hovering off his shoulders.
+Similar armor hovers around the back of his shaved head.
+Meanwhile, several cables connect the various pieces of armor, some of them glowing.
+In Overwatch 2, Sigma's armor was simplified, now taking on a silver appearance and losing elements such as the protrusions on his hips.

-His armor was meant to help keep him visually in line with the visual expectations for a tank character, though caused concerns of Sigma looking like a robot or cyborg.
+His armor was meant to help keep him in line with the visual expectations for a tank character, although this caused concerns of Sigma looking like a robot or cyborg.
 As Sigma perpetually floats over the ground, game director Jeff Kaplan asked if it was even necessary for Sigma to wear shoes.
 As Sigma had very little exposed skin, Fang agreed with the idea of making him barefoot, feeling it helped bring humanity to the design.
 However in a post on his Artstation account, Fang attributed the decision instead to wanting to "sell the asylum look", tying into the character's backstory and referencing real-world mental health hospitals, where patients are often not given any shoes to avoid potentially harming themselves.

 Like other Overwatch characters, Sigma received skins, unlockable cosmetic items to change his in-game appearance.
 In particular, his "Prophet" skin features him blindfolded, and was meant to tie into the character's disassociation with time and reality as well as his own abstract "magical" powers.
 Meanwhile, his "Maestro" skin was designed to promote an upcoming music album Blizzard was producing for the game, and felt the character would suit the event well due to his affinity for classical music.
 For the skin, Sigma's armor was redesigned to resemble string violins, with his hair slicked back.
 After the development team felt it was too sleek, they adjusted his hair to be messy, to give him an "Einstein-slash-Beethoven vibe".